Garswood railway station: History

 The station was opened on 1 December 1869 by the Lancashire Union Railway on their route between St Helens and Blackburn.
 It later became part of the London and North Western Railway, with through running to Liverpool via Huyton commencing in 1871.
 Passenger services over the Wigan to Chorley and Blackburn section ended in January 1960.

 Facilities

 The station has a ticket office on the northbound platform (1) and a waiting room on platform 2.
 The ticket office is staffed throughout the hours of service (as is usual for Merseytravel-sponsored stations), seven days per week.
 Customer help points, digital PIS displays and timetable poster boards are provided to offer train running information.
 Step-free access is only available to platform 1, as platform 2 (for Liverpool) can only be reached via the footbridge (which has steps).

 Services

 During Monday to Saturday daytimes, Garswood is served by trains every 30 minutes between Liverpool Lime Street and Wigan North Western.
 A few peak hour trains run through to/from Preston and Blackpool North.

-On Sundays the service is also half-hourly in each direction, with one per hour through to Preston and Blackpool northbound.
+On Sundays the service is hourly, with trains through to Preston and Blackpool northbound.